csuchico-csci565/CSCI565-Course-Materials/Syllabus.md

 ## Prerequisite

-CINS 370 with a grade of C or higher, or CSCI 211 and MINS 335, or MINS 325 and MINS 335. (or approved equivalents, check with your advisor)
+CINS 467 with a grade of C or higher. (or approved equivalents, check with your advisor)

 Students who take this class without completing the prerequisite class will be given a failing grade.